cisocrgroup/pocoweb/README.md

 Pocoweb can be used and deployed using containers with [docker-compose](https://docs.docker.com/compose/).
 Its main configuration can be found in the [docker-compose.yml](misc/docker/docker-compose.yml) file.

+### Setup
+There are three external directories, that the different container need to access.
+Create them using `mkdir -p /srv/{www,project,db}-data`.
+ * `/srv/www-data` contains all php, java-script and css files of the frontend
+ * `/srv/project-data` contains the data for the different OCR projects
+ * `/srv/db-data` contains the data of the mysql database
+ * It is possible to change the paths of the different directories.
+   Make sure to update the paths in the [docker-compose.yml](misc/docker/docker-compose.yml) file

+The `/srv/www-data` directory contains the static files for Pocoweb's frontend.
+You need to install the frontend to this directory using the command `make PCW_FRONTEND_DIR=/srv/www-data install-frontend`, from Pocoweb's root directory.

 ### Building the container images
 Change into the `misc/docker` directory and build the containers using:
 ```